International Moving Tips to Simplify Your Move

-If you are thinking about moving overseas, you already understand how challenging the prospect can be.
+If you are planning or considering moving overseas, and like many other, you’ll find the idea very uneasy and challenging.
 However, with the right strategy, your move can be smooth and simple.
-Here are some international moving tips to help ease your transition:

 As an American citizen living overseas, you will have foreign and U.S. tax obligations.
-Speak to a representative at your bank to close accounts you will not use while overseas, and ask about currency exchange rates and fund transfers.
-Maintain at least one bank account in your home country, at least until you are completely settled in the new one.
-While it’s a good idea to keep cash on hand for expenses, at some point you will need to make a withdrawal.
-Setting up a new bank account in a foreign country can be difficult, and there may be activation periods and wait times before you have access to your money.
+Speak to a representative at your bank to close accounts you will not use while overseas and ask about currency exchange rates and fund transfers.
+You should maintain at least one bank account in your home country—at least until you are completely settled in the new home.
+While it’s a good idea to keep cash on hand for expenses, at some point, you’ll need to make a withdrawal.
+Setting up a new bank account in a foreign country can be difficult and there may be activation periods or wait times before you have access to your money.

-When traveling, keep all essential documents and valuable items on your person for safe keeping.
-Losing your passport, visa, green card, or other important document can quickly lead to disaster.
+When traveling, keep all essential documents and valuable items on you for safe keeping.
+Losing your passport, visa, green card or other important documents can quickly lead to disaster.
 While valuable jewelry and heirlooms cannot be replaced, you can make hard copies and digital scans of your personal documents.
-Scanning documents can be a tedious process, but the time spent at home will be well worth it: missing documentation can result in deportation, fines, and even jail time.
+Scanning documents can be a tedious process, but the time spent at home will be well worth it.
+Missing documentation can result in deportation, fines and even jail time.

 When you arrive in your new home, stop by the American Embassy to finalize paperwork and ask any questions.

-Beltmann Relocation Group has the international moving tips and expertise you need to get started on your new adventure.
+Beltmann Relocation Group Worldwide has the international moving tips and expertise you need to get started on your new adventure.
 Contact us today to get your moving process started.
+1-866-252-2383